microsoft/qsharp-language/Approved/Initializers.md

 ## Current Status

-The right hand side of the assignment in using- and borrowing-statements consists of an initializer or a tuple of initializers.
-Curre

 TODO:
 Describe all aspects of the current version of Q# that will be impacted by the proposed modification.
 Describe in detail the current behavior or limitations that make the proposed change necessary.